hardbyte/python-can/doc/interfaces/etas.rst

 This interface adds support for CAN interfaces by `ETAS`_.
 The ETAS BOA_ (Basic Open API) is used.
 Install the "ETAS ECU and Bus Interfaces – Distribution Package".
 Only Windows is supported by this interface.
 The Linux kernel v5.13 (and greater) natively supports ETAS ES581.4, ES582.1 and ES584.1 USB modules.
-To use these under Linux, please refer to :ref:socketcan.
+To use these under Linux, please refer to :ref:`socketcan`.

 Bus
 ---